All Aboard Shops Limited

 • Align with environmental values: If your project has environmental benefits or promotes recycling and sustainability, highlight these connections to All Aboard's founding mission.

-• Smaller is better: As a smaller charity supporting smaller charities, emphasize your grassroots nature and community connections rather than scale or infrastructure.
+• Smaller is better: As a smaller charity supporting smaller charities, emphasise your grassroots nature and community connections rather than scale or infrastructure.

 • Show long-term thinking: Several recipients mention multi-year relationships with All Aboard, suggesting they value ongoing partnerships over one-time grants.

-• Cultural sensitivity: If your organization serves or engages with Jewish communities or operates in North London/Manchester areas, emphasize these connections while demonstrating commitment to cross-communal partnership.
+• Cultural sensitivity: If your organisation serves or engages with Jewish communities or operates in North London/Manchester areas, emphasise these connections while demonstrating commitment to cross-communal partnership.

 🎯 You've done the research.
 Now write an application they can't refuse.